fluxninja/aperture/docs/content/get-started/get-started.md

 In Aperture Cloud, authentication for SDK integrations is handled using API keys.
 These keys can be found in the Aperture Cloud UI.
-For detailed instructions on locating API Keys, please refer to the [API Keys][api-keys] section.
+For detailed instructions on locating API Keys, refer to the [API Keys][api-keys] section.

 ## 4. Install SDK and Define Control Points